-It’s true that there’s a lot of love floating around for these machines, and it’s not exactly hard to see why; they are downright beautiful, have the ability to tackle virtually every baking task you can think of (thanks to those attachments that the KitchenAid team keeps delighting us with), and have a reputation for lasting a very long time.
+There’s a lot of love floating around for these machines, and it’s not exactly hard to see why; they are downright beautiful, can tackle virtually every baking task you can think of (thanks to those attachments that the KitchenAid team keeps delighting us with), and have a reputation for lasting a very long time.

 There is an endless list of reasons why these machines are worth their weight in gold but one of the main big selling points has to be their superior build quality.

-It’s the unirvalled quality of these machines that I want to talk about today.
-More specifically, I want to talk about some coomon questions, including; how long do KitchenAid mixers last? what is the average life expectancy of a KitchenAid mixer?
+It’s the unrivaled quality of these machines that I want to talk about today.
+More specifically, I want to talk about some common questions, including; how long do KitchenAid mixers last? what is the average life expectancy of a KitchenAid mixer?
 And what are their stand mixers made from?